-If your children are 11 years old or older, you will need to buy a Visitor Oyster card or Oyster card for each child.
-You can get a half adult-rate discount added to the card at Zone 1 Tube stations, TfL Visitor and Travel Information Centres and London City Airport DLR station.
+If your children are 11-15 years old, you will need to buy a Visitor Oyster card*, Oyster card or Travelcard ticket for each child.
+You can get a Young Adult discount (half adult rate) added to a Visitor Oyster card or Oyster card at Heathrow Airport Terminals stations, most Tube stations and TfL Visitor and Travel Information Centres.

 Can more than one person share a Visitor Oyster card when travelling together?

 No, adults cannot travel together on a single Visitor Oyster card.

 Do I need to buy a Visitor Oyster card if I buy a 6-day London Pass?